chiomh/CGMV_prestamos/simulations/Readme.md

 All these codes are adapted from Dearden et al. (2008)'s original codes to accommodate specificities of the Spanish labor market (as well as the data) that we discuss in the paper.
-We thank them for sharing them with us.
+We thank Jack Britton, Sarah Cattan, Lorraine Dearden, Emla Fitzsimons, Alissa Goodman, and Greg Kaplan for sharing them with us.

 MODULES - TO BE CALLED BY ALL SUBROUTINES: